omniosorg/omnios-wiki/PopulatingRepos.md

 ./system%2Fpciutils%2Fpci.ids/2.2.20120906%2C5.11-0.151002%3A20120907T175614Z
 ```

 Optionally make metadata changes.
-In the version directory there is a file, `“`manifest`”`.
+In the version directory there is a file, `manifest`.
 Make any necessary changes in this file.

 Use pkgsend to publish the package to a repo: